brstrutt/PersonalWebsiteV2/content/how_to/unlock_burning_nightmare_in_ridge_racer_ds.md

 {{< image_clickable "images/unlock_burning_nightmare_in_ridge_racer_ds/victory_showing_car.jpg" "Proof picture" >}}

 The final time was 2m:52s.900ms.
+This is hands down the fastest time I have achieved.
+My best in time attack is 2:56, with an average of 2:58.

 I'm just glad I can confirm this race IS POSSIBLE.
+Now I just gotta do the last two races.
+They couldn't POSSIBLY be as bad as this one was...right>